 - Wildlife: Artificial light has disrupted the natural day/night light regime of many organisms.
 Examples include the earlier start of the dawn chorus by the Blue tit, Chaffinch, Blackbird and Robin, delayed egg laying by European songbirds, disrupted daily commuting behaviour of lesser Horseshoe Bats and shorter foraging times (various authors as quoted in Reducing the impacts of artificial lighting, British Wildlife 2014).
 The creation or maintenance of unlit areas is likely to be the most effective solution for reducing the impact of artificial light on wildlife (Gaston et al 2012). - Economy: Existing artificial lighting systems tend to be inefficient.
 More focussed lighting requires a lesser luminous flux to illuminate a given area.
 They can also be costly.
-For example Part Night Lighting has now been introduced across Norfolk.
-It involves limiting night time lighting to times of highest traffic volume.
-It involves the use of photocell technology which measures natural light levels and switches lights off for a period of 5 hours.
-Norfolk County Council is saving £167,000 per year with part night lighting. - Human health: Exposure to light at night can disrupt the body's production of melatonin, a brain hormone.
+For example in Dorset, most street lights are being turned off in quiet urban and rural roads, although some lights in these areas will remain lit, where safety or statutory requirements cannot be met by other means.
+It is estimated that there will be Initial savings of at least £300,000 per year which will increase year on year with expected rises in energy costs (Dorset County Council, 2015).
+Locally, Norfolk County Council is saving £167,000 per year with part night lighting. - Human health: Exposure to light at night can disrupt the body's production of melatonin, a brain hormone.
 It can keep us awake at night.
+There is also a link to cancer.